Alen-os/GhostTracer/README.md

 ## Features
 - **Multi-Protocol Attack Simulation**: Simulate attacks using protocols like TCP, UDP, and ICMP.
 - **Real-Time Network Monitoring**: Continuously monitor incoming and outgoing network traffic.
 - **Integrated Intrusion Detection System (IDS)**: Detects and reports suspicious activity automatically.
+    - **Manual IDS Triggering**: Users can manually trigger the IDS to simulate attack detection even when no actual attack is detected.
+This helps in testing and training the system without needing a live attack.
+    - **Automatic IDS Alerts**: When an attack is detected, the IDS will automatically trigger alerts and logs for analysis.
+    - **IDS Logs and Reporting**: The GUI includes a dedicated section for IDS logs, showing detailed alerts, attack events, and responses.
 - **Decoy and Deception Mechanisms**: Mislead attackers and study potential attack methods.
+Deploy decoy targets, such as fake IPs or vulnerable systems, to distract and confuse attackers.
 - **User-Friendly GUI**: Manage targets, view logs, and control attack functions easily.
+The tool provides a simple interface to add targets, start/stop attacks, and monitor network traffic.
 - **IP and Domain Name Support**: Input either IP addresses or domain names as attack targets.
+- **Customizable Attack Scenarios**: Customize the attack scenarios, including different types of attacks (e.g., DDoS, spoofing, etc.) and target behavior.
+- **Real-Time Data Visualization**: View real-time graphs and charts of network traffic, attack activity, and IDS performance for better situational awareness.

 ## Installation